jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 <div class="callout callout-blue">
 <div class="callout-heading">Update codes</div>

-Every build returns a one-time update code, shown exactly once.
+Every new build returns a one-time update code, shown exactly once.
 Quote it on a future build to keep the same Android package name (required for EMM silent updates and for republishing to the same Managed Google Play listing).
 Only a SHA-256 hash is kept server-side, so the raw code cannot be recovered.

 </div>